 - Setup a slave DNS server on additional hosting and connect it to Plesk as a Slave DNS server using the extension.

-- Use 3rd-party extensions that allow adding DNS zones: Microsoft Azure DNS, DigitalOcean DNS, Amazon Route 53
+- Use one of the following 3rd-party extensions that allow adding DNS zones: Microsoft Azure DNS, DigitalOcean DNS, Amazon Route 53

 Hosting up to a few domains only on the same domain registrar for the same client or for selling.